teamtravel12/teamtravel12/xzvbdh-12025-10-28--1148-pdt--graincontact-will-migrev-dolseg.md

 - moon cycle integration
 - actually *built* not just conceptual

-**synchronicity:** will was already exploring monospaced ideation with lunar phases independently - we found each other through the cosmic timing of that HN post! 🌊⚡
+**synchronicity:** will was already exploring monospaced ideation with lunar phases independently - we found each other through urbit's peer-to-peer channels, then kae3g posted to hacker news! 🌊⚡

 ## contact channels